 Advice for before you buy

-With hearing aids now available over-the-counter from Walmart to Walgreens and even online in some states, these devices are meant to be used on older adults with mild-to-moderate hearing loss.
+With hearing aids now available over-the-counter from Walmart to Walgreens and even online, these devices are meant to be used on older adults with mild-to-moderate hearing loss.
 These are sold ranging from very low entry pricing as rechargeable hearing amplifiers to more expensive, rechargeable hearing amplifiers in a casing that resembles medical-grade hearing aids.
 Self-service hearing aid selection can help someone find a quick solution to a mild hearing problem.

-In order to protect yourself, and get the most accurate test results, we suggest the following:
+In order to protect yourself, we highly suggest the following:

 - See your PCP or an Audiologist if the findings suggest a difference between ears of 15 dB or greater.
-This is an indicator of a possible medical issue which requires assistance.
+This is an indicator of a possible medical issue that requires assistance.